Kamal Haasan's unrealized projects: Marudhanayagam

 Kamal Haasan had been pondering directing a historical film for a period of four to five years, when writer Sujatha suggested that Kamal Haasan looked at a folk ballad edited by Tamil scholar Vanamamalai, which introduced them to the historical figure of Muhammed Yusuf Khan, an 18th-century warrior.
 Kamal Haasan immediately agreed at the prospect and felt that the story had all the potential of a good historical film, being appealed to by the elevation from the nadir to the top of Khan's life.
 Sujatha revealed that nearly 80% of the film would faithfully adapt Samuel Charles Hill's biography of Khan, also known as Marudhanayagam, and to only use imagination where no solid or substantial information is available.

 The producers and Kamal Haasan managed to rope in Queen Elizabeth II to appear as the chief guest at the launch of the project which took place in the MGR Film City on 16 October 1997.
 The launch also saw the inaugural shot canned with Kamal Haasan, in the persona of Marudhanayagam, hearing and reacting to an imperial announcement read out by the character played by Nassar, with Om Puri's character looking on.
 Official filming began several months later in Velangudi on 10 August 1998 with a scene of where a companion of the lead character, played by Kamal Haasan, is hanged prompting a brief altercation.

 Works on Marudhanayagam suddenly ceased after a British company that had planned to co-produce the film backed out and the film has been indefinitely postponed since.
 Haasan had invested ₹ 8 crores of his own wealth into the project through and has since revealed that the film would be revived at a future date.
 Since 1999, Kamal Haasan has consistently spoken of plans to revive the film.

+Markandeyan

+In the late 1990s, film producer K. T. Kunjumon was keen to make a pan-Indian film with Kamal Haasan in the lead role, and approached a series of directors to pitch a script for the production.
+Among the ideas was a script titled Markandeyan by A. M. Nandakumar, who had been collaborating in the period with Kunjumon on Kodiesvaran, one of the most expensive Tamil film productions at the time.
+Kunjumon subsequently ran into financial troubles from a number of his joint ventures, including on a significant deal with businessman Ramoji Rao, and subsequently the project with Kamal Haasan, as well as Kodiesvaran, was stalled.